 In times of radical and rapid change, solutions lie outside the beaten track and status quo of existing rules and assumptions.
 The limitations and failures of social science are not an indictment of the knowledge that has been discovered until now, but a call to move beyond present boundaries and assumptions to evolve a more truly effective science of society adequate to meeting the challenges of a rapidly changing, evolving and globalizing society.

 A paradigm change in social science is needed akin to the paradigm change in Physics in the early 1900s which reframed existing knowledge within a larger context that recognized the limited validity of prevailing assumptions.
-Prevailing economic theories regarding the performance of markets under specific conditions rarely met in the real world or sustained over time are akin to Newtonian assumptions valid for everyday life but inapplicable to the quantum world of subatomic particles and the macrocosm of the universe in which they represent a special condition (Orio et al, 2010).
+Prevailing economic theories regarding the performance of markets under specific conditions rarely met in the real world or sustained over time are akin to Newtonian assumptions valid for everyday life but inapplicable to the quantum world of subatomic particles and the macrocosm of the universe in which they represent a special condition (Giarini et al, 2010).

 A static science of physical nature may serve our everyday purposes, but in the social sciences evolution must be regarded as a continuous process rather than a rare exception.
 Unlike the material universe which evolves very slowly according to laws and principles valid for billions of years, human society is transforming itself at a rapid pace giving rise to new conditions subject to new principles and different laws.

-As Orio Giarini points out, the notion of economic value developed in the context of the Industrial Revolution is grossly inadequate when applied to the modern knowledge-based service economy (Orio and Jacobs, 2011).
+As Orio Giarini points out, the notion of economic value developed in the context of the Industrial Revolution is grossly inadequate when applied to the modern knowledge-based service economy (Giarini and Jacobs, 2011).
 Traditional manufacturing lends itself to calculating cost at the point and time of sale.
 This method is inadequate when applied to large sections of the service economy, where development, production, delivery and utilization occur over long periods of time.
 Today services constitute 70 to 80% of domestic product in the most economically advanced nations.
 Services such as insurance, education, healthcare, telecommunications and transportation involve huge fixed costs with very low marginal unit costs.
 Service delivery often extends over many years, so that the true cost cannot be accurately assessed at any particular point in time.
 Those costs begin with research and development activities long before actual production, sale and delivery.
 They extend long after the actual point of service delivery through after-sale service, liability and final disposal.
 Moreover, the qualitative value of services may be only weakly related to the cost of providing the service.
 Thus, there is a need for radically new and originally thinking in economics and other social sciences to reflect the revolutionary nature and extremely rapid pace of change taking place globally.

 Does science have a purpose?